-When the ignition button is pressed to START, a chime will be provided for several seconds to remind people to buckle their safety belts.
-The driver safety belt light will also be provided and stay on for several seconds, then it will flash for several more.
-You should buckle your seat belt.
+When the engine is started, a chime will come on for several seconds to remind people to fasten their safety belts, unless the driver's safety belt is already buckled.

-This chime and light will be repeated if the driver remains unbuckled and the vehicle is in motion.
+The safety belt light will also come on and stay on for several seconds, then it will flash for several more.

-If the driver's belt is buckled, neither the chime nor the light will be provided.
+This chime and light is repeated if the driver remains unbuckled and the vehicle is in motion.
+If the driver's belt is already buckled, neither the chime nor the light will come on.